furycd001/furycd001.github.io/content/posts/there-is-no-best-cup-of-joe.md

 We might call a particular coffee "perfection" or "the best".
 But not a single soul on this earth will have ever tasted every cup of joe the world has to offer.
 So perhaps what we call "the best" is really just "the best we've tried so far".

-So perhaps the question isn't "What is the best cup of joe?" but "What is the best cup of joe I've had so far?"
+So perhaps the question isn't "What is the best cup of joe?" but rather "What is the best cup of joe I've had so far?"